USRSE/usrse.github.io/docs/details.md

 ### How do I add a "Last Modified:" date to a page?

 All pages have the option to include a "last modified" date, which will default to the bottom right of the page.
-This means to add a last modified date to a page, simply update the frontend matter as follows:
+This means to add a last modified date to a page, simply update the header as follows:

 ```yaml
 set_last_modified: true